shijq23/donkeycar/README.md

 * [SunFounder Smart Video Car Kit V2.0/SunFounder PiCar V](https://www.sunfounder.com/smart-video-car-kit-v2-0.html)
 * Raspberry Pi 3 model B+
+* SONY DUALSHOCK 4 Wireless Controller for PS4

 ### Get driving

-After building a Donkey2 you can turn on your car and go to <http://localhost:8887> to drive.
+After building a Donkey you can turn on your car and go to <http://donkey-host:8887> to drive.